Estuary

 What is ETL?

-Extract, Transform, Load (ETL) is the process of moving data from source, usually applications and other operational systems, into a data lakelakehousewarehouse or other type of unified store.
-ETL tools help extract data from various sources, transform it to fit operational or analytical needs, and load it into a destination system for further analysis.
-Historically it’s been used to support analytics, data migration, or operational data integration.
-More recently it’s also being used for data science, machine learning, and generative AI.
+Extract, Transform, Load (ETL) is the process of moving data from a source, usually applications and other operational systems, into a data lakelakehousedata warehouse, or other type of unified store.
+ETL tools help gather data from different sources.
+They change the data to meet operational or analytical needs.
+Finally, they load the data into a system for further analysis.

 ETL-Extract-Transform-Load.png

 • Extract - The first step in the ETL process is extraction, where data is collected from various sources.
-These data sources might include databases, on premises or SaaS applications, flat files, APIs, and other systems.
+These data sources might include databases, on-premises or SaaS applications, flat files, APIs, and other systems.

 • Transform - Once the data is extracted, the next step is to transform it.
 This is where data is cleansed, formatted, merged, and enriched to meet the requirements of target systems.
-While this used to be done with proprietary tools, increasingly people are using SQL, the #1 language of data, Python, even JavaScript to write transforms.
+While this used to be done with proprietary tools, increasingly, people are using SQL, the #1 language of data, Python, and even JavaScript to write transforms.

 Transformation is the most complex part of the ETL process, requiring careful planning to ensure that the data is not only accurate but also optimized for performance in the target environment.

 • Load - The final step is loading the transformed data into the target data storage system, which could be a data warehouse, a data lake, or another type of data repository.
 During this phase, the data is written in a way that supports efficient querying and analysis.
-Depending on the requirements, loading can be done in batch mode (periodically moving large volumes of data) or in real time (continuously updating the target system as new data becomes available).
+Depending on the requirements, loading can be done in batch mode (periodically moving large volumes of data) or in real-time (continuously updating the target system as new data becomes available).

 ETL was originally the preferred approach for building data pipelines.
 But when cloud data warehouses started to become popular, people started to adopt newer ELT tools.
 The decoupled storage-compute architecture of cloud data warehouses made it possible to run any amount of compute, including SQL-based transforms.
 Today you need to consider both ETL and ELT tools in your evaluation.